Skip to main content

 - Offers thousands of output styles

-- To use RefWorks from off-campus, log using the Proxy Server or VPN, or you can log in with the UC Berkeley Group Code (for Legacy RefWorks; Requires CalNet ID authentication).
+- To use RefWorks from off-campus, log using the Proxy Server or VPN, or you can log in with the UC Berkeley Group Code (for Legacy RefWorks only; Requires CalNet ID authentication).

 - Pop-ups must be allowed for RefWorks to function correctly.
 Make sure your browser allows pop-ups, and your Java is up to date.

 Need more help?
-See RefWorks help guide and tutorials.
+See the New RefWorks help guide. (or the Legacy RefWorks help guide).

 Zotero, an open source (free) program, may be used in Chrome, Firefox, and Safari.
 Zotero 5.0, just released July 2017, includes substantial changes.
 Documentation is in the process of being updated.
 Zotero features include: